 The rewards for finding out would be huge, both purely scientifically and for the potentially transformative impact it would have on how we understand and treat psychiatric and neurological disorders.

 The mind-body problem

-The interactive event, called ‘In Touch With Reality’, is all about exploring what scientists have termed the ‘mind-body problem’ - how it is possible that your mind, and in particular the specific and unique experience of being you, arises from your brain, a lump of biological matter.
+The interactive event, called ‘From body to being’, is all about exploring what scientists have termed the ‘mind-body problem’ - how it is possible that your mind, and in particular the specific and unique experience of being you, arises from your brain, a lump of biological matter.